Designers turn an airplane’s middle seat into a COVID-19 sneeze guard

 So will we ever see the Isolate on a flight?
 Maybe, maybe not.
 The product is still in development.
 It must be certified for flight, and Isolate needs a customer to order it too.
 “Realistically, we probably need three to four months and the right partners,” says Tennant.

 In any case, the Isolate wouldn’t be enough to make flying safe in the age of COVID-19.
 Air recirculates through large portions of the cabin, and we need to rethink a lot more than just the middle seat to make air travel safe in the age of pandemics.
-Even still, if I had to get on a plane in the next month, I’ll admit it: I’d certainly feel a whole lot safer with an Isolate by my side.
+Even so, if I had to get on a plane in the next month, I’ll admit it: I’d certainly feel a whole lot safer with an Isolate by my side.